Breadcrumb

 - Around ages 40 to 42, cycles tend to be the shortest and most regular.
 This is followed by 8 to 10 years of longer, less predictable cycles until menopause.

-Three phases of the menstrual cycle
+Phases of the menstrual cycle

 Menstrual period

 Most of your menstrual blood loss happens during the first 3 days.
 This is also when you might have cramping pain in your pelvis, legs, and back.
 Cramps can range from mild to severe.
 The cramping is your uterus contracting, helping the endometrium shed.
-In general, any premenstrual symptoms that you've felt before your period will go away during these first days of your cycle.
+In most cases, any premenstrual symptoms that you've felt before your period will go away during these first days of your cycle.

 Follicular phase